graemerocher/micronaut-oraclecloud-workshop/lab_gettingstarted/lab_gettingstarted.md

 }
 ```

-The `io.micronaut.runtime.Micronaut` class is used to bootstrap Micronaut and start the application on port 8080 by default using the embedded Netty-based server.
+The `io.micronaut.runtime.Micronaut` class bootstraps Micronaut and starts the application (on port 8080 by default) using the embedded Netty-based server.

-You can run the application by right clicking in the cloud IDE and running the main method and then accessing the application via `http://[YOUR IP]:8080`.
+You can run the application by right-clicking in the cloud IDE and running the main method.
+Then you can access the application via `http://[YOUR IP]:8080`.
+Note that you will get a "Page Not Found" error from Micronaut since we haven't defined any controller endpoints yet.

 Try this now: